-- Our audit opinion on the financial statements expressed herein is consistent with the additional report to the audit committee of the Company, which we issued on 25 February 2020. - We have not provided prohibited non-audit services referred to in Article 5(1) of the administrative instruction no 02/2019 and that we have remained independent of the Company in conducting the audit.
+- Our audit opinion on the financial statements expressed herein is consistent with the additional report to the audit committee of the Company. - We have not provided prohibited non-audit services referred to in Article 5(1) of the administrative instruction no 02/2019 and that we have remained independent of the Company in conducting the audit.